-The area has piped water and there is a surface water body(river) in the immediate neigbourhood.
+The area has piped water.
 Water supply is adequate mainly supplied from groundwater through boreholes, the piped network, rivers and streams and shallow wells.
 Boreholes drilled within the area indicate that there are sufficient volumes of underground water.

 Sensitive ecosystems or places of cultural importance